SERG-Delft/dslinter/docs/gh-pages/content/Code Smells/Chain-Indexing-Misused.md

 ### Description

-As noted in documentation and posts \ref{grey:pandas_indexing}\ref{grey:so_indexing1}\ref{grey:so_indexing2}, chaining indexing in Pandas is considered a bad practice and should be avoided.
+Chaining indexing in Pandas is considered a bad practice and should be avoided.
 Using chain indexing might cause performance issues as well as prone-to-bug code.
-For example, when using \textit{df["one"]["two"]}, Pandas see this operation as two events: call \textit{df["one"]} first and call \textit{["two"]} based on the result the previous operation gets.
-On the contrary, \textit{df.loc[:,("one","two")]} only perform a single call.
+For example, when using `df["one"]["two"]`, Pandas see this operation as two events: call `df["one"]` first and call `["two"]` based on the result the previous operation gets.
+On the contrary, `df.loc[:,("one","two")]` only perform a single call.
 In this way, the second method can be significantly faster than the first one.
 Furthermore, assigning to the product of chain indexing has inherently unpredictable results.
-Since Pandas makes no guarantees on whether \textit{df["one"]} will return a view or a copy, the assignment might fail.
+Since Pandas makes no guarantees on whether `df["one"]` will return a view or a copy, the assignment might fail.
 Therefore, developers using Pandas should check this indexing problem carefully.

 ### Type